peach-e/LightSuit/README.md

 ### Deployment to Eclipse

-Please wait until I've tried it before I tell exactly how.
+Please wait until I've tried it before I try to explain how...